Canada’s Cyber Security Challenge

 Sponsor the event and have a chance to work with, then interview and hire the winners.

-Format: CyberSCi regional events in January 2021 will be done in our typical format: cyber challenge in the morning, interviews in the afternoon, and job offers by supper (for summer and co-op jobs) or later in the week (for full-time graduate posts).
+Format: CyberSCi regional events on January 23, 2021 will be done in our typical format: cyber challenge in the morning, interviews in the afternoon, and job offers by supper (for summer and co-op jobs) or later in the week (for full-time graduate posts).
 But this year it will all be done online.

 Hiring process: This is the heart of the event.
 Employers are embedded with the student teams, in online text and video chat rooms, throughout the day.
 This is enforced.
 It’s an opportunity to see how people work in teams, and online.
 It emulates an actual work situation – particularly since online work is the current norm.

 By mid-day the winners will be determined, and invited to join sponsors’ chat rooms for an interview.
-Technical topics are the norm, again just as they would be at work (tell us how you soved that problem…).
+Technical topics are the norm, again just as they would be at work (tell us how you solved that problem…).
 And time is given for questions regarding teamwork and human resource considerations.

 After the interviews there is a quick sponsor coordination meeting, to avoid confusing and overlapping job offers.
 Finishing with verbal (video chat) offers to the best candidates.